ThibaultEmo/ece-webtech-2023-fall/modules/01.prerequisite/lab.md

 ## Part 1.
 Working groups (easy level)

-Team yourself with another colleague.
+Team yourself with another colleagues.
 Only groups of 3 will be created.
-In the event of an odd number of students, one and only one group of three people is created.
+Choose the colleagues with the same level of coding skills.

 Create a private Git repository on GitHub for your group.
 Name it `ece-webapp-{alastname}-{blastname}`, where lastname is sorted alphanumerically.
 Be ready to share the link during the course.